phsab/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 12: January 17, 2019

+**Today's Progress**: Finished JS regex.
+Went through some debugging lessons and learned about some common pitfalls.
+Played a little with console.log(), need to remember to use it more often.

+**Thoughts:** console.log() is definitely an important feature.
+Need to remember that.

 ### Day 11: January 16, 2019

 **Today's Progress**: Worked my way through JS regex.
 Learned some shorthands that might come in handy.